 Hint (and rant).
-In these exercises you are asked for analogical representations for states.
+In these exercises you are asked for iconic representations for states.
 I am sick (!) of student answers to these questions involving arrays.
 Just because the 8-tiles puzzle uses arrays, doesn't mean that all answers use arrays.
-Re-read the notes from the lecture about analogical representations.
-Use arrays only if they seem like a suitable analogical representation.
-Otherwise consider the numerous other possibilities: pairs, triples, and more generally, n-tuples; lists; sets; bags; stacks; queues; trees,
+Re-read the notes from the previous lecture to remind yourself what an iconic representation is.
+Use arrays only if they seem like a suitable iconic representation.
+Otherwise consider the numerous other possiblilities: pairs, triples, and more generally, n-tuples; lists; sets; bags; stacks; queues; trees,